Areoreo/Code-for-Assessing-and-enhancing-Noah-MP-over-tropical-forests/README.md

-# LSTM Emulator for Noah-MP Calibration
+# Code for "Assessing and enhancing Noah-MP land surface modeling over tropical forests using machine learning techniques"

 An LSTM neural network-based rapid parameter calibration system for the Noah-MP land surface model.